gnembon/scarpet/programs/survival/README.md

 ### villager_poi.sc:
 #### By gnembonmc
-	Keeps track of villager poi system
+	Keeps track of villager poi system?
-	It allows the player to see which bed the villager is linked to by clicking the villager with an emerald.
-	It also shows what beds the villager could possibly link to as well as which beds it cannot.
+	(Please enter an explanation, as it quite unclear)

 ### vines_instant_mine.sc:
 #### By BisUmTo
 	Shears will instant-mine vines